JoseAntonioMora/05-hooks-app/README.md

 Please see details on API page about endpoints and how to use.

 Link for this API to [Github Repository](https://github.com/shevabam/breaking-bad-quotes)

+## TODO App
+Main.jsx file has the todo app, this app uses localstorage to save items, this project is deployed in [Netlify](https://todo-app-jantoniomora.netlify.app/)

 # Course
 [React: De cero a experto ( Hooks y MERN )](https://www.udemy.com/course/react-cero-experto/)